Tracer-Cloud/tracer-client/README.md

 ## Quickstart Installation On EC2
 Prerequisites:
 - Linux EC2 (Ubuntu or Amazon Linux),  Intel x86, c6i.2xlarge, 8 vCPUs 8, 32+ GiB RAM
-- AWS credentials exported to environment with access to RDS Postgres Database
+- AWS credentials exported to environment with access to RDS Postgres Database [not needed if you visit our onboarding site: https://sandbox.tracer.cloud/]
 - Amazon Managed Grafana pointed to Database
 - Link to setting up [Nextflow sandbox](https://github.com/Tracer-Cloud/tracer-test-pipelines-bioinformatics/tree/main/frameworks/nextflow)

+## Now there are two possible ways to perform the quickstart installation:
+1. For an easy onboarding experience, please visit our sandbox environment on https://sandbox.tracer.cloud/ and click the ‘Get started’ - button.
+2. Staying on this Github-page and following the steps listed.
+However, you will be required to have AWS credentials and Amazon Managed Grafana pointed to Database:

 ### 1. Install Tracer With One Line of Code
 Run the following command to install Tracer on your Linux Ubuntu system (the following installation command points to the latest development binary build from the `main` branch):